Grivn/normalizejson/README.md

 }
 ```

-For each option, you should assign a `FormatFunc` in it.
+For each option, you should assign a `FormatFunc` to it.
-This function will be used to normalize the key or value in JSON documents.
+This function will be used to normalize the keys or values in a JSON document.

 There are two types of options in NormalizeJSON:
 - `normalizejson.FormatFuncFormatKey` (key-option)
 - `normalizejson.FormatFuncFormatData` (data-option)

 The key-options are used to normalize the JSON keys.
-Each key should be normalized by every `FormatFunc` created from key-options.
+Each key should be normalized by corresponding `FormatFunc` in the key-option.

 The data-options are used to normalize the JSON values.
-You should create a `template` to make statements about which function should be taken to normalize specific key's value.
+You should create a `template` to assign the normalization methods to the values.

-You can create key-options and value-options with methods `normalizejson.FormatKeyOption` and `normalizejson.FormatDataOption`.
+You can create key-options and value-options using methods `normalizejson.FormatKeyOption` and `normalizejson.FormatDataOption` accordingly.

-Here's an example to initiate provider with options.
+Here's an example of how you might initiate a provider with options.

 - To create key-options.